databrickslabs/dbldatagen/README.md

 details of use and many examples.

-Release notes and details of the latest changes for this specific release can be found in the Github repository [here](https://github.com/databrickslabs/dbldatagen/blob/release/v0.3.3post2/CHANGELOG.md)
+Release notes and details of the latest changes for this specific release can be found in the GitHub repository [here](https://github.com/databrickslabs/dbldatagen/blob/release/v0.3.3post2/CHANGELOG.md)

 # Installation

-Use `pip install dbldatagen` to install the PyPi package
+Use `pip install dbldatagen` to install the PyPi package.

 Within a Databricks notebook, invoke the following in a notebook cell
 ```commandline
 %pip install dbldatagen
 ```

-This can be invoked within a Databricks notebook, a Delta Live Tables pipeline and even works on the Databricks community edition.
+The Pip install command can be invoked within a Databricks notebook, a Delta Live Tables pipeline and even works on the Databricks community edition.

 The documentation [installation notes](https://databrickslabs.github.io/dbldatagen/public_docs/installation_notes.html) contains details of installation using alternative mechanisms.

 ## Compatibility
-The Databricks Labs data generator framework can be used with Pyspark 3.1.2 and Python 3.8 or later.
+The Databricks Labs Data Generator framework can be used with Pyspark 3.1.2 and Python 3.8 or later.
 These are compatible with the Databricks runtime 9.1 LTS and later releases.

 Older prebuilt releases are tested against Pyspark 3.0.1 (compatible with the Databricks runtime 7.3 LTS